Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Hakuba Iwatake Snow Field

-The course heading towards the Northern Alps offers one of the best views in the area.
+The course heading towards the Northern Alps offers some of the best views in the area

 Tsugaike Mountain Resort

-You can enjoy a long grooming run that stretches over 4km from the top of the slope to the base.
-The slopes have varying degrees of slope and are quite slippery.
-At the bottom of the ski resort is one of the widest beginner slopes in Japan.
-Also worth checking out are ``TSUGAIKE POWDER DBD,'' where you can ski off-piste areas, and ``TG PARKS,'' where the layout and location of the park changes depending on the season.
+Enjoy a long groomed run stretching over 4km from the top of the slope to the base.
+The varying slopes are plenty of fun to ski on.
+At the bottom of the ski resort, you'll find one of the widest beginner slopes in Japan.
+Other notable attractions include Tsugaike Powder DBD, where you can ski off-piste, and TG Parks, where the layout and location of the park changes depending on the season

 https://www.tsugaike.gr.jp/